microsoft/azurelinux/CONTRIBUTING.md

 When creating your PR, please ensure the following:

 * The toolchain has been rebuilt successfully (or no changes were made to it).
 This only applies if you changed any packages in the [toolchain package manifests](toolkit/resources/manifests/package).
 Specifically, `toolchain_x86_64.txt` and `toolchain_aarch64.txt`.
-For guidance building the toolchain, see our [building instructions](toolkit/docs/building/building.md).
+For guidance on building the toolchain, see our [building instructions](toolkit/docs/building/building.md).

 * The [toolchain / worker package manifests](toolkit/resources/manifests/package) are up-to-date (versions match latest package versions in SPEC files).
 The manifests are the following files:
   * toolchain_x86_64.txt